sared/real-time/README.md

 * USB or wireless mouse/keyboard, HDMI cable, and display (all for initial Raspberry Pi setup)
 * Mounting hardware
 * Wire Stripper/Cutter

+A 4GB SD Card can be used but will not be able to hold the full Raspbian install.
+You can instead use Raspbian Lite if using a small SD card but note that you will have to set up the GUI yourself.
+Everything for this project can absolutely be done from the command line though so a liteweight install is very doable.

 ### Software